IBM/BluePic/README.md

 You can use the [dW Answers](https://developer.ibm.com/answers/topics/cloud-tools-for-swift.html) web site to ask a question and/or report any issues you encounter while using the IBM Cloud Tools for Swift.
 Just make sure you use the tag `cloud-tools-for-swift` for the questions you post on dW Answers.

 ## Privacy Notice
-The BluePic-Server application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:
+The BluePic-Server application includes code to track deployments to [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.
+The following information is sent to [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) and [Metrics collector](https://github.com/IBM/metrics-collector-service) service on each deployment:

 * Swift project code version (if provided)
 * Swift project repository URL